IrinaSing/Readeer/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under its MIT License.

 ## Learn more about the project
-To Learn more about the project read [our wiki](https://github.com/IrinaSing/Readeer/wiki).
+To learn more about the project read [our wiki](https://github.com/IrinaSing/Readeer/wiki).